xiaochuany/blog/docs/posts/2025-04-05-git-workflow.md

 - Once commit, we have all three copies the same thing, but we can still drop the changes by restore the previous version of the HEAD (or any other version before) `git reset --soft HEAD~1`

+## What happens during the fetch and merge process

+Again conceptually, we may think of remote branch yet another copy of the same project.
+When we run `git fetch`, we sync the remote branch with the latest content in the remote repository.
+Assuming we fetch remote content before edits, the working directory is same as index and HEAD, `git merge` would compare remote with local and merge them.
+It's similar if you decide to rebase.